gerryjackson/forth2012-test-suite/README.md

 The word sets tested are:
 - Core words (by John Hayes) plus some additional tests
 - Core extension words
-- The Block word set and extensions
+- The Block word set and extensions (see the warning below)
 - The Double Number word set and extensions
 - The Exception word set and extensions
 - The Facility word set extensions (structures only)